navajomp/jupyter-on-olaf/Running JupyterLab on Olaf.md

 Copy the URL that starts with `http://localhost:`

 4. On your local machine, open up a terminal and establish the tunnel.
+This does not produce any output.
 ```bash
    jcon olaf
 ```